I Know Better

 I struggled to walk.
 Iced and elevated my ankle.
 Advil.

 Damn.
-I also had a trip to Costa Rica to surf and do yoga in two days - a trip I planned and been preparing for with a crew of awesome women.
+I also had a VITAL trip to Costa Rica to surf and do yoga in two days - a trip I planned and had been preparing for with a crew of awesome women.

 The next day I saw the doctor.
 MRI, exam - tears, but no tear.
 No break.
 A bad sprain.
 Stay off it: ice, brace, elevate.
 And no surfing.
-Come back when back.
+Come back when back in town.

 At this stage and age in life, a simple sprain is not so simple.
 So many of us experience random mishaps that can change everything in a second.
-I am confident that my functional strength training focus on feet and ankles helped me not break a bone in that fall.
-It’s a small comfort - but it's something.
+I am confident that my functional strength training focused on foot + ankle work helped me not break a bone in that fall.
+It's a small comfort - but it's something.

 I'm back home now, and in physical therapy.
 There's some hope, and some light.
 I'm feeling more mobile day by day, but I haven't run in 10 days.
 I'm walking, doing strength rehab, and hoping.